Becoming a world class culture practitioner

 In order to build congruence and urgency for change, the organisation’s culture and strategy need to be in complete alignment.
 A culture practitioners job includes asking provocative questions to ensure this alignment is real and continues to be adapted as circumstances change.

-The program commences with a 2-day retreat – working on ourselves, deepening our understanding of culture and becoming clear and intentional on how and when to bring cultural interventions into our organisations.
+The Program commences with a 2-day retreat – working on ourselves, deepening our understanding of culture and becoming clear and intentional on how and when to bring cultural interventions into our organisations.
 World class Adaptive Cultures diagnostics and methodologies are introduced as tools rather than silver bullets.

-The one certainty in any personal or organisational culture or change work is that you will stumble and fall.
+The one certainty in any personal or organisational culture or change work is that you will face challenges, stumble and occasionally fall.
 And we must celebrate the learnings that come, accept with humility that we are not yet perfect and hold ourselves with the highest levels of accountability to get up and keep going!
 When practitioners have honed this mindset, they are truly on the way towards world class.

 To support the building and integration of new capacities of the practitioner, the work continues in applying theory to real life.
 This is inevitably messier and more challenging that is often spoken about in theoretical papers or organisational case studies.

 We are very selective about who we invite into our learning community.
-Too often we have been part of community groups where the stated aspiration is to collectively grow and learn, yet the behaviours of individuals are of one-upmanship, defensiveness and self-interest.
+Too often we have been part of community groups where the stated aspiration is to collectively grow and learn, yet the behaviours of individuals have often been of one-upmanship, defensiveness and self-interest.
 We are seeking expressions of interest from people who genuinely want to be part of a learning community, who are prepared to do the hard work needed for personal development, and who are willing to support others on their learning journeys.